Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - DAMAC Lagoons amenities (lazy river, beaches) are unique to the master plan.

-- 58% on-time delivery rate vs Emaar's 92% – schedule variance is the biggest single risk.
+- 58% on-time delivery rate vs Emaar's 92% – plan the handover-timing buffer accordingly.

-- Service-charge step-ups post-handover have history of 50–80% increases vs launch projections.
+- Service-charge step-ups post-handover have history of 50–80% increases vs launch projections – model the trajectory.

 7. Aldar Properties (Dubai pipeline) – best for the Abu Dhabi-backed institutional buyer

-Best for: the buyer who wants Mubadala-backed covenant exposure with Dubai pricing · Price band: AED 2,100–3,500/sqft · On-time delivery in Dubai: TBD (3 projects, none fully handed over) · Service-charge trajectory: TBD · Verdict: Hold
+Best for: the buyer who wants Mubadala-backed covenant exposure with Dubai pricing · Price band: AED 2,100–3,500/sqft · On-time delivery in Dubai: TBD (3 projects, none fully handed over) · Service-charge trajectory: TBD · Best fit: Selective fit — covenant-led entry, suitable for the patient first-mover

 Aldar is Abu Dhabi's flagship developer (Mubadala 29.84% holder) and entered the Dubai market with a measured 2023–2025 launch sequence – Haven by Aldar on the MBR City spine, a Palm Jumeirah residential project, and a Dubai Hills Estate joint venture.
 Their Abu Dhabi track record is excellent – they built Yas Island, Saadiyat Beach, and Al Reem – and their delivery discipline in Abu Dhabi is comparable to Emaar's in Dubai.

-The honest answer on Aldar Dubai is: we don't have the handover dataset yet.
+The honest answer on Aldar Dubai is: the handover dataset doesn't exist yet.
 The Dubai pipeline is too new.
 Haven is in mid-construction.
 The Palm Jumeirah project is at slab stage.
-So the Aldar Buy thesis right now is the Abu Dhabi track record + Mubadala covenant – a strong inference, but not direct data on Dubai execution.
+The Aldar Selective-fit assignment rests on the Abu Dhabi track record plus the Mubadala covenant – a strong inference, with direct Dubai execution data still to come.

 Where Aldar is interesting: the buyer who wants institutional-grade covenant on the project entity (which Mubadala-aligned status confers) and is comfortable paying mid-market Dubai pricing for it.
 The launches have been priced 5–10% below comparable Emaar in the same micro-markets – that's the new-entrant discount, and it may not last beyond the first wave.

-Where I'd be careful: master-developer learning curve.
+Where to plan ahead: master-developer learning curve in Dubai.
 Building a master community in Dubai (not buying into Emaar's or Sobha's) is logistically different than in Abu Dhabi – different sub-contractor universe, different permit cycles, different consultant pool.
-Aldar's first Dubai-led master plan is going to find unfamiliar friction points.
+Aldar's first Dubai-led master plan will find unfamiliar friction points.
 The covenant covers your money; it doesn't cover the calendar.
+Plan a 3–6 month handover-timing buffer on the first wave.

-Where I would buy Aldar Dubai in 2026: Haven 1- and 2-beds at the current launch ticket for the institutional-covenant buyer; would wait on the Palm Jumeirah project until Phase 1 handover provides a delivery datapoint.
+Where I would buy Aldar Dubai in 2026: Haven 1- and 2-beds at the current launch ticket for the institutional-covenant buyer with patience; on the Palm Jumeirah project, waiting until Phase 1 handover provides a delivery datapoint is a reasonable approach.

 - Mubadala-backed covenant is among the strongest of any Dubai developer.